Samuel6710/Metroid-Prime-Randomizer-Weeklies/README.md

 # Maintainers

-When updating preset zips, please upload with the release tag format "gamename-weekly-settings-month-year.zip"\
+When updating preset zips, please upload with the release tag format "gamename-weekly-settings-month-year" and use this same format for the zip file.\
-(Example: "prime-weekly-settings-feb-2023.zip")
+(Example: "prime-weekly-settings-feb-2023")

 Then edit/replace the files in [Prime](./Prime/) or [Echoes](./Echoes/) with the file format "gamename-weekname--weekly-settings-current.rdvpreset"\
 (Example: "echoes-even-weekly-settings-current.rdvpreset")